 Ultimately we chose to pay it off because the good far outweighed the bad in the long run.
 Secondly, given the cyclical nature of our economy, it made little sense to assume that the gravy train we’re riding would continue into perpetuity.
 On a regular basis, we witness layoffs, people battling burnout or suffering from a slew of physical and emotional ailments that are directly linked to unhealthy work habits.
 More common than all of those cases are people who simply aren’t happy.

 We don’t want to be like them.
 So we swung the ax.

 We swung it about 30+ times over a 2 1/2 year period putting every single dollar to work.
 Some payments were as small as a couple hundred dollars, some upwards of $8,000 until the final swing for $10,800.57 + $30 for the wire transfer fee on Kiersten’s birthday.
 Over that period of time, we agreed to send every extra dollar to go against the principal as soon as our direct deposits hit because we knew that the longer it stayed in the checking account, the easier it was to spend it.
 According to the US Census Bureau; as of 2015, approximately 30 million Americans own their homes free and clear.
 Of those, 2.5 million are Black compared to 25.8 million Whites [the leading group].
 Among Blacks, only 14% are between 30 and 40 years of age (approx. 327K).
 So compared to the US population, that means we’re in the top 9%.
 As, Black Americans we’re in the top .008%.
 But as Black Americans in our age group, we’re in the top .001%.
 So essentially, we’re black unicorns.

 Bottom line We didn’t just payoff a mortgage; we bought time.
-Specifically, we bought about 45 months of our lifestyle, in today’s dollars, for future use and put ourselves one huge step closer to an early retirement.
+Specifically, we bought about 45 months of our lifestyle, in today’s dollar, for future use and put ourselves one huge step closer to an early retirement.
 So in a way, I suppose you can put a price on freedom.